Michio Kaku

-Michio Kaku (/ˈmiːtʃioʊ ˈkɑːkuː/; カク ミチオ, 加來 道雄; born January 24, 1947) is an American theoretical physicist, science communicator, futurologist, and writer of popular science.
+Michio Kaku (/ˈmiːtʃioʊ ˈkɑːkuː/; born January 24, 1947) is an American theoretical physicist, science communicator, futurologist, and writer of popular science.
 He is a professor of theoretical physics at the City College of New York and the CUNY Graduate Center.
 Kaku is the author of several books about physics and related topics and has made frequent appearances on radio, television, and film.
 He is also a regular contributor to his own blog, as well as other popular media outlets.
 For his efforts to bridge science and science fiction, he is a 2021 Sir Arthur Clarke Lifetime Achievement Awardee.

 His books Physics of the Impossible (2008), Physics of the Future (2011), The Future of the Mind (2014), and The God Equation: The Quest for a Theory of Everything (2021) became New York Times best sellers.
 Kaku has hosted several television specials for the BBC, the Discovery Channel, the History Channel, and the Science Channel.